yairm210/Unciv/docs/Modders/uniques.md

 *[civWideStat]: All the following stats have civ-wide fields: `Gold`, `Science`, `Culture`, `Faith`.
 *[combatantFilter]: This indicates a combatant, which can either be a unit or a city (when bombarding).
 Must either be `City` or a `mapUnitFilter`.
 *[costOrStrength]: `Cost` or `Strength`.
+*[countable]: This indicate a number or a numeric variable.
 *[era]: The name of any era.
 *[event]: The name of any event.
 *[foundingOrEnhancing]: `founding` or `enhancing`.